Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/color/z_combine.rst

    Alpha and Z-Combine node.

-This can be obtained by making an AlphaOver of two Z-Combine, one normal, the other having inverted (reversed?)
-Z-values as inputs, obtained using for each of them a *MapValue* node with a *Size* field set to -1.0:
+This can be obtained by making an Alpha Over of two Z-Combine, one normal, the other having inverted (reversed?)
+Z-values as inputs, obtained using for each of them a *Map Value* node with a *Size* field set to -1.0:

 .. figure:: /images/compositing-z-offset-example.jpg
    :width: 300px